bmndc/nokia-leo/README.md

 	</tbody>
 </table></details>

 *Source code [published by HMD] for B2G, Linux 4.9 kernel and certain LGPL-2.1 licensed libraries used on the 6300 4G can be found in [`leo-v20` branch of this repository].
-Note that it doesn't contain proprietary code from certain parties and thus cannot be used to compile a fully working KaiOS firmware.*
+Note that it doesn't contain proprietary code from some parties and thus cannot be used to compile a fully working KaiOS firmware.*

 <img width=390 align=right src="img/nokia_6300_4G-emotional-Range.png" alt="Nokia 6300 4G in three colours stacking on top of each other">